ksushiroll/ksushiroll/README.md

-- 👋 Hi, I’m @ksushiroll
+- 👋 Hi, I’m Ksusha
 - 👀 I’m interested in video games and virtual reality
 - 🌱 I’m currently a computer science major at WWU
 - 📫 How to reach me - instagram @ksushiroll